Colosseum – Flavian Amphitheater – Rome

 “actus detestabilis, certamen infelix, cum feris velle contendere (…) hunc ludum crudelem, sanguinariam voluptatem, impiam religionem, humanam, ut ita dixerim, feritatem (…) Hoc Titi potentia principalis, divitiarum profuso flumine, cogitavit aedificium fieri, unde caput urbium potuisset. (…) heu mundi error dolendus!
 Si esset ullus aequitatis intuitus, tantae divitiae pro vita mortalium deberent dari, quantae in mortes hominum videntur effundi”

-“It is a detestable act and an evil contest to fight with wild animals (…) cruel game, bloodthirsty entertainment, blasphemous religion, a human savagery we may call it (…) Princely power of Titus had poured a river of wealth into that building so large that it would have been enough to erect a capital city. (…) What a pitiable error of mankind!
+“It is a detestable act and an evil contest to fight with wild animals (…) cruel game, bloodthirsty entertainment, blasphemous religion, human savagery we may call it (…) Princely power of Titus had poured a river of wealth into that building so large that it would have been enough to erect a capital city. (…) What a pitiable error of mankind!
 If it had been any true idea of Justice, as much wealth would have been spent for the preservation of people’s lives as it has been squandered on the killing of human beings.
 (Cassiodorus, Variae, book V, 42; Latin to English translation by Riccardo Bianchini)

 For hundreds of years, from the 6th century to the 18th century, the grandiose building was used as a quarry from which to predate building materials and decorative elements.
 Meanwhile, the amphitheater remains were adapted to different functions, partially converted into houses, and sometimes still used as an impromptu performance venue; yet, it was mainly considered a sort of monumental backdrop for religious celebrations and picturesque depictions of the city of Rome.